facebook/hhvm/README.md

     make

 ## Contributing to HipHop
-HipHop is licensed under the PHP and Zend licenses expect as otherwise noted.
+HipHop is licensed under the PHP and Zend licenses except as otherwise noted.

 Before changes can be accepted a [Contributors Licensing Agreement](http://developers.facebook.com/opensource/cla) must be signed and returned.